 The early detection of autism is the subject under discussion amongst many scholars from different disciplines.
 Researchers use The Observer® XT research software to collect and analyze behavioral data.
-Videos can be collected using Viso (multi room recording) or Media Recorder (up to four cameras).
+Videos can be collected using Viso (multi room recording) or Media Recorder.

 Some are interested in repetitive behaviors in early development stages, while others look at how infants and toddlers interact with familiar and unfamiliar adults.
 Researchers observe test participants for several minutes while they perform a task or are confronted with changing circumstances.
 For instance, infants are presented with novel objects, toddlers are asked to finish different tasks, and young children are brought into contact with adults.